logo

 AJ Bell vs interactive investor

 On price, both are known for being low-cost platforms.
 But how much it’ll cost you to become a customer does vary significantly depending on the amount you have to invest.
 While AJ Bell charges fees as a percentage of invested assets, ii is a flat-fee platform.
 That means that for those with larger portfolios, ii could work out cheaper.
 It also means that for investors with smaller pots, the inverse could be true.
-To test both theories, I calculated the costs of a SIPP and ISA, imagining I was investing, first £20k, and then £250k.
+To test both theories, I calculated the costs of a A self-invested personal pension (SIPP) is a type of private pension that allows you to control the specific investments that make up your pension fundSIPPinfo and Sometimes called an investment ISA, a stocks and shares ISA is an individual savings account that allows you to invest in shares, unit trusts, investment funds, and bonds.
+You will not need to pay tax on any income or capital gains earned on investments within an ISAISAinfo, imagining I was investing, first £20k, and then £250k.
 Here are the results:

-AJ Bell is cheaper for stocks and shares ISAs, assuming you invest in stocks and shares, whatever portfolio size you have.
+AJ Bell is cheaper for Sometimes called an investment ISA, a stocks and shares ISA is an individual savings account that allows you to invest in shares, unit trusts, investment funds, and bonds.
+You will not need to pay tax on any income or capital gains earned on investments within an ISAstocks and shares ISAsinfo, assuming you invest in stocks and shares, whatever portfolio size you have.
 (If you invest solely in funds, AJ Bell is crazily expensive once you tip into a large portfolio because the £10 monthly custody fee cap that applies to shares, doesn’t apply to funds.)
-AJ Bell also works out cheaper for a SIPP, whatever portfolio size you have, unless you’re completely investing in funds.
+AJ Bell also works out cheaper for a A self-invested personal pension (SIPP) is a type of private pension that allows you to control the specific investments that make up your pension fundSIPPinfo, whatever portfolio size you have, unless you’re completely investing in funds.

 In interactive investor’s favour, it is unbeatable on asset selection, offering 40,000 UK, US and international shares on 17 global exchanges plus funds, ETFs, investment trusts and VCTs.
 AJ Bell can’t compete with that range of assets although its offering is also plenty wide enough to satisfy the average investor, with almost every share from the London Stock Exchange and 24 other global markets.